Need help with a bat?

-Devolution led the four countries of the UK to develop their own country specific strategies for biodiversity.
-In 2007 a shared vision for UK biodiversity conservation was adopted by the devolved administrations and the UK government, and ‘Conserving Biodiversity – the UK Approach’ was published.
+Devolution settlements led the devolved administrations of Scotland, Wales, and Northern Ireland to develop their own country specific strategies for biodiversity.
+England also has its own strategy.
+In 2007 a shared vision for UK biodiversity conservation was adopted by the devolved administrations and the UK government, and Conserving Biodiversity - the UK Approach was published.

-Current UK Bat Priority Species
+UK Bat Priority Species are:

 • soprano pipistrelle